Finance: The financial system

 As outlined, the financial system consists of the flows of capital that take place between individuals and households (personal finance), governments (public finance), and businesses (corporate finance).
 "Finance" thus studies the process of channeling money from savers and investors to entities that need it.
 (Note: Finance thus allows production and consumption in society to operate independently from each other.
 Without the use of financial allocation, production would have to happen at the same time and space as consumption.
-Through finance, distances in timespace between production and consumption are then posible.)
+Through finance, distances in timespace between production and consumption are then possible.)
 Savers and investors have money available which could earn interest or dividends if put to productive use.
-Individuals, companies and governments must obtain money from some external source, such as loans or credit, when they lack sufficient funds to run their operations.
+Individuals, companies, and governments must obtain money from an external source, such as loans or credit, when they lack sufficient funds to run their operations.

 In general, an entity whose income exceeds its expenditure can lend or invest the surplus with the aim of earning a fair return.
 Correspondingly, an entity where income is less than expenditure can raise capital usually in one of two ways: (i) by borrowing in the form of a loan (private individuals), or by selling government or corporate bonds; (ii) by a corporation selling equity, also called stock or shares (which may take various forms: preferred stock or common stock).
 The owners of both bonds and stock may be institutional investors—financial institutions such as investment banks and pension funds—or private individuals, called private investors or retail investors.
 (See Financial market participants.)